 The reader may be more familiar with the case where $X = \H^n_\R$ with $n\geq 3$ which has only a single de Rham factors, and so the theorem simplifies accordingly.

 An elegant proof Theorem \ref{th-mostow}, very much in the spirit of the original proof of Mostow, uses the construction of an isometry of symmetric spaces from a homeomorphism of their geodesic boundaries by means of the so called \textit{barycenter extension method}.
-The method was first defined by Douady-Earle for the hyperbolic plane and later extended by to symmetric spaces of noncompact type by several authors.
-We refer the interested reader to \cite[Section 2]{matic_recent_2003} for an excellent overview of this method together with several applications to ergodic theory.
+We refer to interested reader to \cite[Section 2]{matic_recent_2003} for an excellent overview of this method together with several applications to ergodic theory.
 For the purpose of motivating the study of boundary C*-algebras, we only need to know the following: